 I can’t attest to whether or not every single book Dawn Publications produces is free of millions of years or mother earth philosophy, but the books I’ve chosen to highlight here are nothing but joyful and inspiring!
 With each one I’ve read, my children and I have been ready to jump off the couch and head outdoors to explore!

-I’ve decided to do a giant Book Buzz to introduce you to my favorites from Dawn Publications.
+I’d love to introduce you to some of my favorites from Dawn Publications.
 Enjoy!

 (Click on the graphics to learn more about each book.)

 These are delightful, cumulative, rhyming books for the 4-10 crowd.
 They are wonderful examples of inquiry and discovery.
 I especially like that the first two titles have boys as main characters.
 Believe it or not, it’s hard to find nature-related books with male main characters.

 These engaging books for the 4-10 crowd take you on a journey of the life of an acorn, a honey bee and a dandelion.
 Through a storyline, the books teach you about entire life cycles.
 Like ALL the Dawn Publications books I’ll mention today, the illustrations are just as good as the text!

 If I had to pick a favorite, this would be it!
 Eliza’s nature-loving aunt helps her niece and some friends catch the excitement of small miracles at the pond.
 It’s a great book to show you how one person’s enthusiasm for nature can be infectious!
 I’d recommend it for children 5-12.